For investors in stocks and bonds, tax-loss harvesting can turn losers into partial winners.

 As a result, the tax bite could be quite nasty for some investors who aren’t patient.

-So as not to be confused by mixing apples with oranges, this column takes a look at how capital gains taxes affect stocks, mutual funds, and exchange-traded funds (ETFs).
-A different set of rules governs capital gains taxes on home and property sales.
+So as not to be confused by mixing apples with oranges, this column looks at how capital gains taxes affect stocks, mutual funds, and exchange-traded funds (ETFs).
+A separate set of rules governs capital gains taxes on home and property sales.
 That’s for another “What Is” column.

 What Are Capital Gains Taxes?